SAFETAG/SAFETAG/en/exercises/insecure_website_login/index.md

 First, determine the login page, if there is not a “user login” link visible.
 Most CMS systems have a standard login path (for Drupal, it’s /user/login, for example).
 Then, attempt to access this page through an SSL connection.

 ##### Recommendation

-HTTPS / SSL – this comes at a cost, both the SSL Certificate and often an upgrade to the hosting plan itself.
-However, without SSL, every password – including the one used for admin access to the website – goes across the Internet in the clear.
+Without SSL security, every password – including the one used for admin access to the website – goes across the Internet in the clear.
 This is immediately available to a state-level actor through the ISP, and can also be sniffed if accessed by a staff member on a shared wifi connection (at a coffeeshop or airport), and finally if the attacker has broken in to the office network (see the Local Access section).
+Further, without SSL, it is trivial for these same actors to intercept traffic intended for your website and capture user logins and profile information.
 Enabling SSL (and making it the default for your site) also protects the users of your site.

+Historically, SSL securiy has come at a cost, both the SSL Certificate and often an upgrade to the hosting plan itself.
+In most cases sites can now receive free HTTPS support through [LetsEncrypt](https://letsencrypt.org/) and also through DDoS protection platforms.

 If an organization updates their website via FTP, it is worth noting that FTP is similarly insecure.
 Many hosting providers provide SFTP or FTPS, (two different, but secure, FTP versions), or secure WebDAV to upload files.
 These should be used, turning “plain” FTP off altogether if possible.